LandonVong/LandonVong.github.io/README.md

 ## Bio
 Hello, my name is Landon Vong.
 I am majoring in Software Development at the University of Utah.
 My hobbies include golfing and being with my dogs.

+## Goals
+Currently my goal is to focus on and find a job in database development and management.

 ## Education
 ### University of Utah Salt Lake City, UT <br>
 Software Developer - Junior year